jsan/device-management-app/README.md

 ```
 9. Access the API documentation at: http://localhost:8080/swagger-ui/index.html
 10. Access the Actuator endpoints at: http://localhost:8080/actuator
+11. Postman collection is available in the `postman` folder

 ### Prerequisites
 - Java 21